Find out about our role in leaving the European Union (EU).

 The Government has introduced legislation that will convert existing direct EU legislation into UK law, and preserve existing UK laws which implement EU obligations.
 The EU Withdrawal Bill would give the Government powers to amend current legislation to ensure that it functions when the UK is no longer an EU member state.
 The intention is that the same rules and laws will apply on the day after exit as on the day before, as far as possible.

 Find out more about the Government’s Information about the Withdrawal Bill.

 EU firms passporting into the UK

-The Government has announced that, if necessary, it will legislate for a temporary permissions regime to enable relevant passporting firms and funds to undertake new business within the scope of their passporting permission.
-Within that scope the regime will also allow them to continue meeting their contractual rights and obligations and manage existing business.
+The Government has announced that, if necessary, it will legislate for a temporary permissions regime to enable EEA passporting firms and funds to continue operating in the UK for a limited period if the passporting regime falls away abruptly when the UK leaves the EU.
 The Government has said it will be for regulators to determine how any such scheme would operate.

 In order to identify firms for which a temporary permission may be relevant and support communications with them we are asking EEA firms and funds that passport into the UK to complete a short online survey.

 UK firms passporting into EU states after UK withdrawal

 Firms based in the UK servicing clients in the EEA should continue to prepare for a range of scenarios.
 They should discuss these arrangements and the implications of a transition period with the relevant EU regulator.
 We will keep these expectations under review as negotiations proceed.

 See a list of contact details for EU/EEA regulators.